mykola216/sht/wp-content/plugins/cookie-notice/readme.txt

 * Option to accept cookies on scroll
 * Option to set on scroll offset
 * Option to refuse functional cookies
+* Option to reload the page after cookies are accepted
 * Select the position of the cookie message box
 * Animate the message box after cookie is accepted
 * Select bottons style from None, WordPress and Bootstrap
 * Set the text and bar background colors
 * WPML and Polylang compatible
+* SEO friendly
 * .pot file for translations included

 = Usage: =